I'm walking down the street in SLO,

 It inspired me to write this!

-I want to share with you how
+I want to share with you how I've learned about my own natural energy and where it arises from.

-I have found that it is
+I have found that it is very important to continue to let that energy flow through me.

 I notice when I hold back,

 I not only feel stuck, I now have lesenergy to tap into.
+Reading the Untethered Soul

 has reminded me once again